- Career Quiz

 - Outdated information

-Remember that a résumé reflects your own particular style and lists what you would like to prioritise when presenting your personality, skills and experience to a Hiring Manager.
-After you've written your résume, and before sending it, do these two simple checks:
+Remember that a résumé reflects your own particular style and lists what you want to prioritise when presenting your personality, skills and experience to a Hiring Manager.
+After you've written your résumé, and before sending it, do these two simple checks:

 - Run a grammar and spell check!

-Make a note of the roles that you have applied for and follow up directly with the organisation to confirm receipt and detail your availability for an interview.
+Make a note of the roles that you have applied for and follow up directly with the organisation to confirm receipt.
+That will also give you an opportunity to detail your availability for an interview.